Wambugumaigua/phase-1-project/README.md

 #### By Maigua Alex Wambugu

 ## Description
-This project is a web application that will allow users to search and know more about football leagues.
+This project is a web application that will allow users to search and know more about football leagues and competitions.

 ## Installation
 Use git clone to be able to download the files from my github repository using the link provided below.(Installation Instructions)